-The guide is a great starting point in allowing procurement to be open and transparent in the public sector, despite our concerns regarding lack of accessibility focus.
+The guide is a great starting point in allowing procurement to be open and transparent in the public sector, despite our concerns regarding the lack of accessibility focus.

 It’s excellent to see the work that has been put into public sector procurement.
 This isn’t just a helpful guide for the public sector organisations, it’s great for private sector suppliers such as us.
 It allows us to better prepare for the procurement process, ensuring that we have planned ahead for each stage.

 It’s good to know that procurement is becoming more transparent, both with the public and other suppliers.
-We’ve been lucky to work with many organisations that have a solid process that looks very similar to these guidelines, and we’re looking forward to working with more organisations who carry out procurement in accordance with these guides.
+We’ve been lucky to work with many organisations that have a solid process that looks very similar to these guidelines, and we’re looking forward to working with more organisations that carry out procurement in accordance with these guides.

 Allowing competitive, transparent and open procurement.